vissa96/Namaste-chat-room/README.md

 4) Run Client.java
 5) Nameste!
 # Side note
-This is the development project of Prashant Vissa
+This is a Java development project of Prashant Vissa